tradingview/lightweight-charts/website/README.md

 This will build the website into static files and push the files to the `gh-pages` branch.

+## CircleCI

+We use CircleCI to build, test, publish the library, and to deploy this website.

+The `build-docusaurus-website` and `deploy-docusaurus-website` jobs defined in `.circleci/config.yml` build and deploy the website.

+The `build-docusaurus-website` job is run for all branches (so that, for example, we can get feedback about any changes that might break the website build before merging).

+The `deploy-docusaurus-website` job is only run on the master branch.

 ## Docusaurus CLI

-You can read more about these commands, and more, in the [Docusaurus CLI documentation.](https://docusaurus.io/docs/cli)
+You can read more about the commands used to build, deploy, and more in the [Docusaurus CLI documentation.](https://docusaurus.io/docs/cli)